Understanding the Japan Business Visa Landscape

 Challenge 3: Vague Business Purpose

 The Problem: Your application states "exploring business opportunities" or "networking"—both red flags suggesting potential unauthorized work.
+A mismatch of visa type and purpose leads to rejection.

 The Solution: Specificity is your friend.
 Replace vague language with concrete details: